wjzhengsh/blockchain/develop_enterprise.md

 ## Step Six: Creating a new identity to administer your business network

 Create business network card by using the requested certificates.
-This business network card will have the authority to install chaincode onto the peers that have your uploaded public certificate and will be an issuer for the certificate authorities.
+This business network card has the authority to install chaincode onto the peers that your uploaded public certificate and will be an issuer for the certificate authorities.

 1. To create the card, run the following command: